No snow? For cash-strapped cities, a gift from heavens

 "If I were a betting man, at some point, they're going to pay for it," he said.
 "Not so much in money, but in a storm or two."

-(Additional reporting by David Hendee, Susan Guyett, Kim Palmer; Editing by James B. Kelleher)
+(Additional reporting by David Hendee, Susan Guyett and Kim Palmer; Editing by James B. Kelleher, Tood Eastham and Jan Paschal)